eurostat/searoute/README.md

 ```
 git clone https://github.com/eurostat/searoute.git
-cd searoute
+cd modules/searoute-war
 mvn clean package
 ```

-and move the servlet `/target/searoute.war` into your `/tomcatX.Y/webapps/` folder.
+and move the servlet `/target/searoute-XXX.war` into your `/tomcatX.Y/webapps/` folder.
 Go then to http://localhost:8080/searoute/ to see the REST-API documentation and some examples.

 ## Some additional information